 Chervil flavor profile

 Chervil has licorice notes similar to the ones in basil, anise, and fennel.
 You could also compare its flavor profile to a mix of tarragon and its relative, parsley.
 Some cooks detect a slight hint of mint along with the other notes.
 The flavor of chervil is subtle, so the flavors of other herbs can easily overpower it.
 Note that chervil that has blossoms attached to it will probably be bitter.

 Like its relative parsley, chervil contains high concentrations of vitamins and minerals.

-- Antioxidants: Along with the vitamin A carotenoids zeaxanthin and lutein, chervil is also rich in vitamins C and E. Both vitamin C and E are antioxidants that help to fight inflammation.
+- Antioxidants: Along with the vitamin A carotenoids zeaxanthin and lutein, chervil is also rich in vitamins C and E. Both vitamins C and E are antioxidants that help to fight inflammation.
 You can get 195 percent of your daily recommended intake of vitamin A from chervil.

-- Minerals: Chervil is a good source of minerals including potassium, calcium and iron.
-Potassium is important for regulating your heart rate and blood pressure while calcium is needed for healthy bones and teeth.
+- Minerals: Chervil is a good source of minerals, including potassium, calcium, and iron.
+Potassium is important for regulating your heart rate and blood pressure, while calcium is needed for healthy bones and teeth.
 In addition, your blood cells need iron to carry out their function of transporting oxygen.
-From 100 grams of chervil, you can get 399 percent of your daily recommended intake of iron, 134 percent of your daily recommended intake of calcium and 100 percent of your potassium intake.
+From 100 grams of chervil, you can get 399 percent of your daily recommended intake of iron, 134 percent of your daily recommended intake of calcium, and 100 percent of your potassium intake.

 Common uses of chervil

 The French fines herbes blend that includes chervil is used for various dishes, including ravigote sauce, which is served on fish or poultry.
 The fines herbes are important because their flavors release slowly, which makes them ideal for longer cooking dishes.
 Because of that slow flavor release, chervil is among the herbs considered useful for making stocks.